-It’s not a secret that contemporary art world is filled with many expensive male artists, whose paintings, modern abstract art pieces, large sculptures, and other artwork break auction records year after year.
-However, there are also several female artists who have gained serious ground in contemporary art market too.
+It’s not a secret that the contemporary art world is full of many expensive male artists, whose paintings, modern abstract art pieces, large sculptures, and other artworks break auction records year after year.
+However, there are also several female artists who have gained serious ground in the contemporary art market too.
 So who are the most top-selling women whose works have hit at auction?
-Here is our list of top 5 most expensive living female artists!
+Here is our list of the top 5 most expensive living female artists!

 1. Yayoi Kusama